 What you need to be aware of:

 Sharing personal information on channels like Facebook, Twitter and LinkedIn can put you at risk from fraudsters.
-They can use your details to impersonate you, accessing your accounts and opening new ones in your name.
+They can use your details to impersonate you, access your accounts and open new ones in your name.

 How you can protect yourself:

 We have official accounts on Twitter (@Metro_Bank and @MetroBank_Help), on LinkedIn, Instagram and on YouTube.

 Both our Twitter accounts have been verified by Twitter and include Twitter’s blue verified badge.